Chelsea Neighborhood Review - Manhattan Moving Guide

 These are neighborhood solids not to be missed!

 Chelsea offers a unique upscale approach to most cuisines such as Cafeteria, Elmo, and Del Posto.

 No matter what type of cuisine you're looking for or your budget, Chelsea is sure to have something that will satisfy your craving.

 With its diverse selection of restaurants offering both traditional favorites and innovative dishes made with locally sourced ingredients, it's no wonder why this neighborhood continues to draw people in.

 In New York City, thanks to strict zoning laws, a street block can make the biggest difference in the kind of education your child will receive.

-For example, Chelsea schools are located in District 2, known to be one of the highest-performing school districts in the city, so the admissions process is known to be highly selective with priority to residents.
+For example, Chelsea schools are located in District 2, one of the city's highest-performing school districts, so the admissions process is known to be highly selective with priority to residents.

 One thing Chelsea doesn't forget about teaching in schools is the arts.

 After all, Chelsea's rise to popularity had a lot to do with the local burgeoning art scene and the opening of its now famed art galleries.